jiwang6/compsci210/README.md

 Pointer practice.
 This sucks.

 ### Lab14
 Array practice.
-The instructors' implementation of this lab was **way** too clunky for this simple lab.
+Implementation of this lab was **way** too clunky for this simple lab.
 Also, this lab has a severe lack of documentation on my part.

 ### Lab15